ctchou/xed_utils/README.md

  |
  |- xed_utils
 ```
-where `build` is an empty directory in which XED will be built.
+where `build` is an empty directory in which XED datafiles will be collected.

-## Building XED
+## Collecting XED datafiles

-The following commands build XED:
+The second command below collects XED datafiles:
 ```
 cd build
-../xed/mfile.py
+../xed/mfile.py just-prep
 ```
+The argument `just-prep` tells the XED build script to collect XED datafiles
+without building XED.
+The collected XED datafiles are put in the directory `build/obj/dgen`
+and are the ultimate inputs to all scripts in `xed_utils`.
+Of course, you can also drop the `just-prep` argument or replace it with other
+allowed arguments (see: https://intelxed.github.io/build-manual/ for details).

-Without any arguments, `xed/mfile.py` builds XED with all instruction definitions in XED,
+Without any options, `xed/mfile.py` collects all instruction definitions in XED,
 which include Xeon Phi, AMD-specific, VIA-specific, and deprecated features.
-One can optionally choose to leave out various features when building XED.
+One can optionally choose to leave out various features.
 For how to do so, run "`mfile.py -h`" to see the options.
-The ultimate input to all scripts in `xed_utils` described below is the files
-that the XED build process collects in `build/obj/dgen`.
+Different feature selections will cause `xed_utils` scripts
-Thus different XED build configurations will generate different results.
+to generate different outputs.

-## Extracting a database from a XED build
+## Extracting a database from XED datafiles

 Assuming the current directory is `build`, the following command
 extracts a JSON, a CSV, and an SQLite databases from a XED build.